aloksagar11/dzinestore/README.md

 ## Contributing

-We welcome contributions to improve DZinestore and make it even better!
+We welcome contributions to improve Dzinestore and make it even better!
 To contribute, follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b my-new-feature`